-Dallas restauranteur Shannon Wynne and Miriam Jimenez are teaming up to open a new Mexican restaurant.
+Dallas restauranteur Shannon Wynne and Miriam Jimenez team up to open new Mexican restaurant, Miriam Cocina Latina.

 Miriam Cocina Latina will take over the former Lark on the Park spot at Klyde Warren Park.